manetu/policyengine/docs/docs/intro.md

 As a core component of the Manetu governance platform, MPE provides the policy evaluation engine that enables fine-grained, context-aware access control across data, APIs, and services.
 It features a high-performance, flexible architecture with comprehensive tooling for policy development and testing.

 :::tip Language-Agnostic by Design
-While MPE is written in Go, it integrates with **any language or runtime** via its HTTP/gRPC API.
+While MPE is written in Go, it integrates with **any language or runtime** via its HTTP API.
 Whether you're building in Python, Java, TypeScript, Rust, or any other language, you can use MPE as a standalone policy decision service.
 Go developers have the additional option of embedding the policy engine directly for lowest latency.
 :::

 ## Open Source and Premium Editions